emmanuelcharon/GoogleHashCode/2017/final/Readme.md

 * we call this function only on cells around a new router (except initially), so we know a backbone is not too far
 * initially, when no backbone cell is added, we shortcut to the unique backbone cell (see variable `building.initialState`)

-Note: before the `building.initialState`, I simply computed the initial gains for a sparse grid of cells.
+Note: before implementing the `building.initialState` trick, I simply computed the initial gains for a sparse grid of cells.

 Another operation is to find the backbones cells to add when we decided where we will add the next router.
-My function is very simple: it finds the closest backbone cell and then finds a **path going in diagonal first**.
+My function is very simple: it finds the closest backbone cell and then finds a **path going in diagonal first**, staring from the backbone cell.

 The results for the greedy (but carefully implemented) approach are: